snowplow/snowplow-lua-tracker/README.md

 With this tracker you can collect event data from your Lua-based applications - or indeed from the Lua scripting layer within your games.

+## Notes

+**TODO: move this into wiki.**

+Snowplow Lua Tracker has a dependency on luasockets.

+On Ubuntu:

+    $ sudo aptitude install liblua5.1-socket2

+For other environments, you'll have to check the Web for instructions on installing luasockets/bundling it with your app.

 ## Find out more

 | Technical Docs                  | Setup Guide               | Roadmap & Contributing               |